 The Octopus Wolfi is by far the smallest known octopus in the world.
-It was both discovered and officially classified in 1913 (nowadays, classifying a new species is not as simple as just finding one, and can take years, like the above mentioned frog, which was classified 2 years after being discovered).
+It was both discovered and officially classified in 1913 (nowadays, classifying a new species is not as simple as just finding one, and can take years).
 A full octopus wolfi will weigh less than a gram, and measure 1.5 centimeters in length, meaning it can cling on to just one of your fingers comfortably.
 They are found in the Indo-Pacific ocean.

 This snake is not only the smallest snake known to man, but it is also the smallest scientists believe a snake can physically evolve to be.
 Found on the island of Barbados, a fully grown adult measures about 10cm long, and is “as thin as a spaghetti noodle”.
 Much like the Speckled Padloper Tortoise, Leptotyphlops Carlae only lay one egg, which could potentially put them at risk of extinction.
 They can only lay one egg at a time, because if they laid more, the hatchlings would have to be smaller and would have almost no chance of survival.